pablopunk/unclutter.nvim/readme.md

 - Buffers visible in any window.
 - Buffers that were open on startup (neovim arguments, restored sessions...).
 - Buffers that are not files (file tree, quickfix, help, terminal...).
+- Buffers that are marked manually (read below).

 Every other buffer will be closed at the time you leave it (`BufLeave`).